Case Study of Stroke: Assisting a 62-year-old to live independently after Physical Therapy

 • Gait training with a walker

-• Functional mobility activities, e.g., folding laundry, climbing stairs
+• Functional mobility activities such as folding laundry, going upstairs

 Medical Treatments: